A Girl on the Shore: Production

 When Asano started out in the manga industry, he saw sexuality as normal part of life so he used it to portray reality in his work.
-He felt that he created A Girl on the Shore at the right time, because he later found himself in an unfavorable environment in Japan and with manga readers not expecting sexual scenes in mangas which are not explicitly labled as erotic or pornographic.
+He felt that he created A Girl on the Shore at the right time, because he later found himself in an unfavorable environment in Japan and with manga readers not expecting sexual scenes in manga which are not explicitly labelled as erotic or pornographic.
 Shaenon K. Garrity of Anime News Network felt that the showing of pubic hair in the manga was "a sign of the changing times in Japanese publishing" because they used to be taboo.

 Release

 The manga was launched in Ohta Publishing's magazine Manga Erotics F and was serialized from July 7, 2009, in the 58th issue to January 7, 2013, in the 77th issue.
 Ohta Publishing collected the 20 chapters into two volumes on March 17, 2011, and February 21, 2013.
 At Genericon 2015, Vertical announced that it had licensed the manga, publishing it as a single-volume omnibus edition on January 19, 2016.
 Due to its sexually explicit nature, the omnibus was sold shrink-wrapped.
+Kodansha USA released a hardcover edition of the manga with new cover art in February 2023.

 The manga has also been released in France by Éditions IMHO, in Germany by Tokyopop Germany, in Spain by Milky Way Ediciones, in Italy by Panini Comics, in Taiwan by Taiwan Tohan, and in Argentina by Editorial Ivrea.